 Tips to Support Someone After the Loss of a Baby

-The loss of a pregnancy or the death of an infant is devastating and sadly happens more often than many realize.
-About 10% to 15% of known pregnancies end in miscarriage (pregnancy loss up to 20 weeks of gestation), and according to the Centers for Disease Control and Prevention (CDC), 1% end with a stillbirth (loss of pregnancy after 20 weeks).
-In more than five out of 1,000 pregnancies in the United States, an infant dies in the first year of life, according to the CDC.
+The loss of a pregnancy or the death of an infant is devastating and, sadly, happens more often than many realize.
+About 10% to 20% of known pregnancies end in miscarriage (pregnancy loss up to 20 weeks of gestation), according to the March of Dimes.
+About 21,000 babies are stillborn (loss of pregnancy after 20 weeks) and about the same number of babies die before their first birthday in the United States each year, according to the Centers for Disease Control and Prevention.

 A lack of meaningful support from others can compound the feelings of loss.
-But often friends and family members aren’t sure how to care for those who are mourning, says Leah Gooen, a licensed clinical social worker and advanced clinician at NewYork-Presbyterian Alexandra Cohen Hospital for Women and Newborns.
+But often friends and family members aren’t sure how to care for those who are mourning, says Talia Grossman, a licensed master social worker and advanced clinician at NewYork-Presbyterian Alexandra Cohen Hospital for Women and Newborns.

-But asking those who are grieving how they are and how to support them can make a significant difference in their ability to cope, Gooen says.
+But asking those who are grieving how they are and how to support them can make a significant difference in their ability to cope, says Grossman, who leads a monthly support group for parents who have experienced a pregnancy or infant loss.

 Allow the space for grieving.